The Boy on the Corner

-"Have we met before?" he asked lowly.
+"Have we met before?"
 His eyes were searching hers, as if demandingly saying, tell me the truth, or I'll find out anyway.

-Firmly, she shook her head and said what she knew would please him.
+Firmly, she shook her head.
 "No, I don't think so.
-I'd remember someone as handsome as you."
+I'd remember someone like you."

-He seemed surprised but couldn't wipe the grin off his face as they walked ahead to the carriages.
+He seemed surprised, and had a curious half-smile on his lips as they walked ahead to the carriages.

 Sirius suddenly whistled low and shook his head.
 Hermione glanced up at him.
 "What?" she inquired, but he merely pointed ahead.

 "Let me get those for you," she heard James say to a girl with long, red hair, and he pointed his wand at her things.
 "Locomotor trunks!"

 A loud groan resounded as the girl kicked him hard in the shins, the spell ending quickly.
 "I don't need your sodding help, Potter!
 Stay away from me!"

 Sirius and Hermione hissed in a breath when the girl grabbed the trunk and shoved it violently so the end James in the leg as well, and he hobbled over towards the pair with a wince.